 - A one hour written paper which covers theoretical and practical aspects of the course content.

-- A two hour practical assessment, which provides a full scenario for penetration testing.
+- A 2.5 hour practical assessment, which provides a full scenario for penetration testing.

 - A 15 – 30-minute viva during which students will provide a synopsis of their findings from the practical assessment.

-Assessed components 2, 3 and 4 are invigilated and undertaken by an approved assessor who holds CHECK Team Leader (CTL) status.
+Assessed components 2, 3 and 4 are invigilated and undertaken by an approved assessor.

 You will be faced with a number of theoretical and practical questions answered over a relatively short period of time.
 This level of challenge ensures the candidate is being challenged at the appropriate level and in keeping with industry standard examination techniques.
 The questions are structured in such a way as to ascertain knowledge and understanding across a wide variety of subject specific topics, without losing the essence of the subject matter.